Humanity's Last Exam: Creation

-Humanity’s Last Exam was created to parallel the quick progression of LLMs and provide a proper assessment of these models.
-Previous benchmarks evaluated LLMs with about 90% correctness creating the need for a more difficult exam.
 Stanford HAI's AI Index 2025 Annual Report cites Humanity's Last Exam as one of the "more challenging benchmarks" developed in response to the popular AI benchmarks having reached "saturation".
 The test has been described as the brainchild of Dan Hendrycks, a machine learning researcher and the director of the Center for AI Safety, who stated that he was inspired to create the test after a conversation with Elon Musk, who thought the existing language model benchmarks, such as the MMLU, were too easy.
 Hendrycks worked with Scale AI to compile the questions.
 The questions were crowdsourced from subject matter experts from various institutions across the world.
-The questions were first filtered by the leading AI models; if the models failed to answer the question or did worse than random guessing on the multiple-choice questions, they were reviewed by human experts for accuracy and wording in two rounds, and then approved for inclusion in the dataset.
-The submitters of the top-rated questions were given prize money from a pool of 500,000 U.S. dollars—$5000 for each of the top 50 questions and $500 for the next 500.
+The questions were first filtered by the leading AI models; if the models failed to answer the question or did worse than random guessing on the multiple-choice questions, they were reviewed by human experts in two rounds and approved for inclusion in the dataset.
+The submitters of the top-rated questions were given prize money from a pool of 500,000 U.S. dollars—$5,000 for each of the top 50 questions and $500 for the next 500.
 After the initial release, a "community feedback bug bounty program" was opened to "identify and remove major errors in the dataset".
-AI systems are able to surpass more focused, task-oriented tests, yet few are able to perform well on broader, general ability assessments.
-HLE was designed to test reasoning abilities, which are considered a metric of “human” intelligence.

 Composition

 The benchmark consists of 2,500 questions in the publicly released set.
+The questions "typically require graduate-level expertise or test knowledge of highly specific topics."
 The paper classifies the questions into the following broad subjects: mathematics (41%), physics (9%), biology/medicine (11%), humanities/social science (9%), computer science/artificial intelligence (10%), engineering (4%), chemistry (7%), and other (9%).
 Around 14% of the questions require the ability to understand both text and images, i.e., multi-modality.
 24% of the questions are multiple-choice; the rest are short-answer, exact-match questions.
 A private set is also maintained to test for benchmark overfitting.